koder-aritra/32-bit-RISC-design/README.md

 imem.v : instruction memory source this codes in hexadecimal format .

-testbench.sv : Check if we are getting mem[84]==7 or not, which is the final expected outcome of this test code .
+testbench.sv : Check if  getting mem[84]==7 or not, which is the final expected outcome of this test code .

 ### Additionally we can test each block separately in isolation:

 aluTest.v : testbench for ALu block

-testbench for other block will be loaded in few days .